 Mile 3

 Mile three has an elevation gain grade between 5 – 20% for the entirety of the mile.
 A section of trees offers you a spot to stop and rest in some shade for the first time in a few miles.
-You’ll walk along a narrow trail with steep drop-off while Mount Shuksan and her beautiful glacier stay in your peripherals.
+You’ll walk along a narrow trail with a steep drop-off while Mount Shuksan and its beautiful glacier stay in your peripheral vision.

 This section of the trail was lovely and easy to follow.
-The three miles end at a vista with captivating views of Mount Shuksan.
+The three-mile end at a vista with captivating views of Mount Shuksan.
 We stopped here to take in all of the captivating beauty.

 This is a popular turnaround point for people looking for a shorter trail with epic views!
 There are more amazing views to come for those willing to push a little further.